-Why do we often experience feelings as in the body?
-For example, why do I feel anxiety in my chest rather than just “knowing” I'm anxious?
+Why do we often experience feelings as being in the body?
+Why might we feel anxiety in the chest rather than just knowing “I’m anxious”?

-Here’s an idea: What if when you have a feeling in your body, sometimes it’s there for others to see?
+Here’s an idea: What if when you have a feeling in your body, it’s there for others to see?
 What if feelings use the body as a display?

-Maybe muscle tension is sometimes signal jamming.
+Muscle tension as signal jamming.

 There's definitely a deep relationship between conflicting feelings and muscle tension.